electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/crosstrafficassistrear/_index.md

 ---
 title: Cross traffic assist rear
 linktitle: Cross traffic assist rear
-description: Cross traffic assist rear warns the driver of approaching vehicles it deems critical when slowly backing up, such as when pulling out of a perpendicular parking spot.
+description: Audi e-tron GT can be delivered with Cross traffic assist rear.
+This assist system warns the driver of approaching vehicles it deems critical when slowly backing up, such as when pulling out of a perpendicular parking spot.
 weight: 1
 ---